Memphis massacre of 1866: Background

 The cotton trade collapsed in the first year of the war, precipitating economic problems in West Tennessee.
-After the capture of Memphis by Union forces in 1862 and occupation of the state, the city became a center for contraband camps and a haven for refugee slaves seeking protection from former masters.
+After the capture of Memphis by Union forces in 1862 and occupation of the state, the city became a center for "contraband" camps and a haven for refugee slaves seeking protection from former masters.

 In Shelby County and the four adjacent counties around the city, the total slave population in 1860 was 45,000.
 As escaped and freed slaves migrated to the city, the black population of Memphis increased from 3,000 in 1860 to nearly 20,000 in 1865.
 The total population of Memphis in 1860 was 22,623 and, while it was growing rapidly, the thousands of black people had a major effect.
 By 1870 the city totaled 40,226.

-While some black people lived in the camps, families of the 3rd Artillery, a black unit that had been stationed there, built cabins and shacks.
+While some black people lived in the camps, families of the 3rd Artillery—a black unit that had been stationed there—built cabins and shacks.
 They settled beyond the city limits near Fort Pickering, near what was called South Memphis.
-Many of their families moved to the same area.
+Other blacks moved there in hopes of military protection and federal assistance.

 Unique among the states because of the long-term military occupation, during the war Tennessee created a kind of de facto Black Code, which depended on the complicity of police, lawyers, judges, jailers, etc. Slaveholders of Tennessee and the Memphis area struggled with a labor shortage due to slaves escaping to freedom behind Union lines, and they could no longer rely on profits from forced labor.
 White people resented and were alarmed at the many freedmen at large in Memphis and urged the military to force black people to work.
 The military took into custody black people classified as vagrants and forced them to accept labor contracts on plantations.

 To General Nathan Dudley, who established this labor policy for the Memphis Freedmen's Bureau, local Reverend T. E. Bliss wrote:

 How is it that the colored children in Memphis even with their spelling books in their hands are caught up by your order & taken to the same place & there insolently told that they 'had better be picking cotton.'
 Is it for the purpose of conciliating' their old rebel masters & assisting them to get help to secure their Cotton Crop?
 Has it come to this that the most Common rights of these poor people are thus to be trampled upon for the benefit of those who have wronged them all their days?

 Black soldiers counteracted efforts to force their people back to the plantations.
 General Davis Tilson was head of the Memphis Freedmen's Bureau prior to Dudley.
 Referring to activities of the soldiers dispatched to threaten idle people to return to work on the plantations, he said that "colored soldiers interfere with their labors and tell the freed people that the statements made to them ... are false, thereby embarrassing the operations of the Bureau."